Everything You Need to Know About Your VO Demo

 By the time you are ready to produce your VO demo, you will most likely have assembled the basic equipment for a home studio.
 However, just having the equipment does not necessarily qualify you as an audio producer or recording engineer.
 Producing a marketable voiceover demo requires an extensive background in audio production, sound design, music editing, a thorough understanding of the voiceover marketplace, and more.

 So, yes… you may be able to produce your own demo – but if you really expect to get any work, you’ll be wise to hire an experienced demo producer who knows the business and knows what talent buyers are looking for.
 Keep two things in mind… when it comes to your VO demo, you will definitely get what you pay for… and you will only get one chance to make a first impression.

 WHERE WILL MY DEMO BE PRODUCED?

-When VoiceActing Studios produces your demo, James Alburger and Penny Abshire will take you through every step of your demo session at a very reasonable cost (about one-half of what your production would cost in Los Angeles).
+When VoiceActing Studios produces your demo, James Alburger will take you through every step of your demo session at a very reasonable cost (about one-half of what your production would cost in Los Angeles).
 You can record your tracks in our San Diego studio, or provide copies of work you have done.
 We can also supervise out-of-town voice recordings if you are not able to come to our San Diego studio.
 Please call 858.484.0220 for more information.

 WHAT ABOUT DEMO FORMATS?